shopilaxmanager-max/docs/content/repositories/creating-and-managing-repositories/transferring-a-repository.md

 {% data reusables.repositories.sidebar-settings %}
 {% data reusables.repositories.transfer-repository-steps %}

-## Transferring a repository owned by your organization
+## Transferring a repository owned by your organization.

 If you have owner permissions in an organization or admin permissions to one of its repositories, you can transfer a repository owned by your organization to your personal account or to another organization. {% ifversion ghec or ghes %}Internal repositories cannot be transferred to a personal account, only to another organization.
 To transfer an internal repository, change the repository's visibility to "private" or "public".
 See [AUTOTITLE](/repositories/managing-your-repositorys-settings-and-features/managing-repository-settings/setting-repository-visibility){% endif %}